cahlan/VagrantCommon/README.md

 ## What does this do?

-I wanted a way to create a global `Vagrantfile` that had a bunch of predifined settings that I could then use as a base and override in a local project specific `Vagrantfile` so the lib/Vagrant.rb file allows you to set Vagrant configuration options using a singleton class that you can get access to in as many vagrant files as you want.
+I wanted a way to create a global common `Vagrantfile` that had a bunch of predifined settings shared among many projects that I could then use as a base and override in a local project specific `Vagrantfile`

+The lib/Vagrant.rb file allows you to set Vagrant configuration options using a singleton class that you can access in as many child vagrantfiles as you want.

 ## Getting started

 Copy Vagrantfile.sample into your base directory and rename to Vagrantfile

-    $ cd path/to/your/project
+    $ cd path/to/this/repository
     $ cp ./Vagrantfile.sample path/to/your/project/Vagrantfile

 then open `path/to/your/project/Vagrantfile` and edit the top require line to include the correct path to

-> list/VagrantfileCommon
+> lib/VagrantfileCommon

-and then edit your Vagrantfile to customize your project's configuration.
+and then edit your new `Vagrantfile` to customize your project's configuration.
 Then you should be able to just do

     vagrant up